spryker-community/asset-notification/README.md

-# SprykerCommunity Dummy Module Integration Guide
+# SprykerCommunity SSP AssetNotification Integration Guide

-This README provides step-by-step instructions to integrate the SprykerCommunity Dummy Module into your Spryker B2B Demo Shop.
+This README provides step-by-step instructions to integrate the SprykerCommunity AssetNotification module into your Spryker B2B Demo Shop.

 ## Prerequisites